rp-mullen/schrodinger-poisson-propagator/README.md

 ## Description
-2D Image data is taken as the initial state of a quantum mechanical system, and is evolved under the action of its own self-influencing [gravitational potential](https://en.wikipedia.org/wiki/Poisson%27s_equation).
+2D Image data is taken as the initial state of a quantum mechanical system, and is evolved under the action of its own self-interacting [gravitational potential](https://en.wikipedia.org/wiki/Poisson%27s_equation).
 The probability density is plotted and saved as an animation.
 Modeling quantum systems with the Poisson potential has real-world applications in the study of both [Bose-Einstein condensates](https://en.wikipedia.org/wiki/Bose%E2%80%93Einstein_condensate) and ultralight ["fuzzy" dark matter](https://en.wikipedia.org/wiki/Fuzzy_cold_dark_matter).

 Further Reading: [Schrödinger–Poisson Equation](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%E2%80%93Newton_equation#:~:text=The%20Schr%C3%B6dinger%E2%80%93Newton%20equation%2C%20sometimes,function%20as%20a%20mass%20density%2C)